Codepoints/awesome-codepoints/README.md

     details, but in a nutshell: If you add one after a character, it is placed on top of that previous one.
 So, `a + ̊˚ = å`.
 This _may_ lead to all kinds of funny problems, because for some combinations there are pre-composed characters.
-Our little `å` here might also be encoded as U+00E5.
-You might note, that while this has a length of one character, the combination of a and combining ring has a length of two characters.
+Our little `å` here can also be encoded as U+00E5.
+You might note, that while this has a length of one character, the combination of `a` and combining ring has a length of two characters.

     Of course, one can also do fun things with those characters like